More information about the PATHWAYS TRIAL

 The documents on this page

-We have published the final versions of all the approved documents relating to the PATHWAYS TRIAL, along with the minutes of the meetings where the study was discussed, and decision correspondence between the HRA and the study team.
-This includes:
+We have published the final versions of all the approved documents relating to the original application and subsequent modification of PATHWAYS Trial, along with the minutes of the meetings where the study was discussed, and decision correspondence between the HRA and the study team.

 Application documentation and supporting cover letters